 The Bureau of Labor Statistics reports that there are more than 50,000 foot and ankle injuries due to workplace trauma each year.
 If you suffered a work-related injury, visit the experienced podiatrists at Bay Area Foot Care for treatment.
 There, you can get the help you need to feel better and get back to work as quickly as possible.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations in Burlingame, San Rafael, Concord, Castro Valley, Pleasanton, Oakland, Walnut Creek, Carmichael, Sacramento, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
 To schedule a visit, call your nearest office today or use the online booking tool.

 If you injure your feet or lower legs at work, visit Bay Area Foot Care immediately for an exam and treatment.
 The sooner you seek treatment, the sooner you can begin to heal and return to work.

 For workers’ compensation claims, it’s important to get care immediately to avoid hassle and prevent having to pay out-of-pocket costs for your medical care.

 Also, you can treat foot and ankle work-related injuries that occur because of the shoes you wear for work or standing on your feet for long periods with custom orthotics, padding, and physical therapy.

 While an accident at work does not typically cause these injuries, daily wear-and-tear can cause chronic foot issues that require treatment.

 There are a variety of work-related injuries that the podiatrists at Bay Area Foot Care treat, including: